Babagouda Patil

+Political career

 Patil was elected to the Lok Sabha from Belagavi in Karnataka on the Bharatiya Janata Party ticket.
 Before joining BJP he was founder and chairperson of “Karnataka Rajya Raityasangha” through which he worked for the welfare of Indian farmers.
 He was active in the farmers' movement in Karnataka.
+He was the Minister of Rural development in Government of India during 1998 to 1999.

+Death

 Patil died in 2021 from COVID-19.